Way Too Early 2026 Mock, Version 2.0

 Peter Woods , DT , Clemson

-The Jets once again go defense in an effort to infuse youthful talent into Aaron Glenn's team.
+The Jets once again go defense, and specifically DL, in an effort to infuse youthful talent into Aaron Glenn's team.
 Without legit improvement on that side of the ball in 2026, it's doubtful that Glenn will get a third year as the head coach.
 Frankly, he's a bit lucky that he's getting a second year.
-McCoy is coming off a torn ACL suffered in January 2025, but he should be ready to roll during the draft process in terms of working out.
-If he does well, it should quell those injury concerns.
-If he doesn't, he'll fall out of the 1st Round.
+I could see CB's like Cisse or Terrell in play here as well.

 Picks 1-16 Picks 17-32